microsoft/Skeena-Indigenous-Typeface/README.md

 Compiled fonts are only available via the Releases page and are not included in the code base for the repo.
 See information below regarding building the fonts locally in a cloned repo.

+### Documentation

+A key aspect of the Skeena Indigenous project is [extensive documentation](https://microsoft.github.io/Skeena-Indigenous-Typeface/) about the design and technical decisions making in the development of the fonts.
+This documentation includes discussion of important issues in the encoding of indigenous orthographies, such as confusable characters, and how these are addressed in Skeena Indigenous.

 ### Feedback

 Feature requests, bug reports, and other feedback is invited via the [Issues](https://github.com/microsoft/Skeena-Indigenous-Typeface/issues) tracker.
 Some initial labels are provided for reporting bugs, requesting new features, etc.